 Chair Ben Cardin

-First elected to the Senate in 2006, Senator Cardin currently serves as Chair of the Small Business & Entrepreneurship Committee, which is on the forefront of rebuilding our economy.
-He is a senior member of the Senate Foreign Relations, Finance, and Environment & Public Works committees.
+Senator Cardin also serves as a senior member of the Senate Foreign Relations, Finance, and Environment & Public Works committees.